leopomme/NLP-Sentiment-Analysis/README.md

 Workflow:
 ---------
+The workflow is the following:
-1. Load the data from the CSV files (train, dev, and test datasets).
+1. We load the data from the CSV files (train, dev, and test datasets).

 2. Tokenize the sentences using the selected pre-trained model's tokenizer (e.g., BERT).